Covid-19 Coronavirus

 • a frontline health or social care worker

 The leaflets and guidance documents below provide more detailed information on the Isle of Man flu vaccination programme.
-Some documents have been adapted for local use by Public Health Isle of Man with kind permission from Public Health England.
+More will be added as the information becomes available.
+Some documents have been adapted for local use by Manx Care with kind permission from the UK Health Security Agency.

 View the sections below with information for the public and information for professionals.